FPcounts/FPEMglobal/README.md

 	R CMD build FPEMglobal
 	R CMD INSTALL FPEMglobal_1.0.0.tar.gz
     ```
 	If you are on Windows and you get an error after a line of output containing "i386" , try `R CMD INSTALL --no-multiarch FPEMglobal_1.0.0.tar.gz`.
-If that does not work follow the instructions below to install from the .zip file.
+If that does not work follow the instructions above to install from the .zip file.

 ## Vignette